rewanthtammana/sigstore-the-easy-way/guide/cosign/sign-and-verify-with-key.md

 ### Optional

-It's recommended to use digest values with image instead of tags like *latest*, *v1*, etc. for signing, verifying, deploying, etc.
+It's recommended to use digest values with an image instead of tags like *latest*, *v1*, etc., for signing, verifying, deploying, etc.

 ```bash
 IMAGEDIGEST=$(docker manifest inspect --verbose $IMAGE | jq -r '.Descriptor.digest')